bhegyi/hive-testbench/README.md

 **** The HDFS directory should exist and the "hive" user should have full access on the target directories ****
 **** PLEASE ENSURE THE CLUSTER HAS ENOUGH SPACE BEFORE CHOSING SCALE FACTOR ****
+**** Modify the scripts tpcds-setup.sh, tpch-setup.sh to ensure the "beeline connection string" is accurate.
+The ZK hostnames have to be replaced with your clusters ZK ****

 Some examples: